RobinV87/Neurovault/Opsfiles/SentinalOps/The_Barn_Incident.md

 - Ran `nmap` to scan for open ports
 - Attempted to access discovered ports
 - Encountered `404 Not Found`, confirming web server presence without active content
 - Performed basic recon to assess possible risks and data exposure

+- nmap scan results:
+- Open POrts: 80, 443, 5060, 8008

+- What is the most sensative one?
+- 5060 is most sensative, should be behind a firewall

 ## ✅ Outcome
 - Delivered findings to team and reported back to the customer